hmrc/hmrc-frontend/README.md

 ### Features and issues

-If you would like to propose a feature or flag up an issue in HMRC Frontend, [create an issue](https://github.com/hmrc/hmrc-frontend/issues/new).
+If you would like to propose a feature or raise an issue with HMRC Frontend, [create an issue](https://github.com/hmrc/hmrc-frontend/issues/new).

 You can also create a pull request to contribute to HMRC Frontend.
 See our [contribution process and guidelines for HMRC Frontend](CONTRIBUTING.md) before you create a pull request.